newrelic/newrelic-java-agent/instrumentation/undertow-server-1.1.0/README.md

 If any other handler is used, the transaction will be named `{connectors_placeholder_name}/`.
 This is to prevent an explosion of unique transaction names when parameterized request paths are used.

+This instrumentation module is not compatible with any Wildfly instrumentation modules.

 Example code of supported handlers are below.